aviart/gd-star-rating/readme.txt

 = Advanced Installation  =
 * if you don't change location of `wp-content` folder, then you don't need to make any more changes.
-* if your `wp-content` folder is moved out of WordPress web location, then you must edit plugins `config.php` file and set value with exact location of `wp-load.php` file for global constant `STARRATING_WPLOAD` in line 8.
+* if your `wp-content` folder is moved out of default WordPress location, then you must edit plugins `config.php` file and set value with exact location of `wp-load.php` file for global constant `STARRATING_WPLOAD` in line 8.
 Without this most of the features, including saving votes, will not work.

+= Browser Notice =
+* Multi review feature on administration Post Edit page will not work properly with IE6 browsers.

 == Frequently Asked Questions ==